zuixjs/zkit/source/content/controllers/header-auto-hide/index.md

   show header when scroll hits page's bottom (default: `false`).
 - `:z-index` <small>optional</small>
   set the specified `z-index` to header/footer elements
 - `:scroll-host` <small>optional</small>
-  sets the element hosting scrollbars.
+  field name of the element hosting the scrollbar.
 This value is auto-detected by default.

 ### Events